pratapladhani/mcs-labs/labs/guildhall-custom-mcp/README.md

 ### 🎭 Your Legend Grows!

 The Guild Master himself, Aldric Ironquill, raises his goblet in your honor!
 The tavern erupts in cheers!
 Bards compose ballads of your technical prowess!
 Your name shall be inscribed in the **Book of Distinguished Developers**, forevermore!

 ---

-### ⚔️ Farewell, Champion of Code! ⚔️

-*May your servers be robust, your agents intelligent, and your quests successful!*

-*The Guild Hall's doors remain forever open to you.
-Return anytime the call to adventure stirs your soul!*

----